Information Science

 - *

-Students should select three specialization courses from any of those listed; other courses from other academic units can also be taken with approval from the PhD program director.
+Students may take courses beyond the list of the specialization courses, including courses from other academic units, with approval from the PhD program director.

 Sample Plan of Study